Wheels on Meals: Critical response

 The film was generally well-received by critics.
 Jamie Havlin of Louder Than War called it "one of the most highly regarded martial-arts comedies ever made."
 Casimir Harlow of AVForums rated it 9 out of 10, calling it "a hugely fun, thoroughly imaginative and frequently action packed affair."
 Justin Bowyer of Empire rated it three out of five stars, praising the action and comedy while criticizing the lack of plot.
 David Rees of Asian Action Cinema rated it 8 out of 10, calling it "an altogether very enjoyable if at times silly romp."
 John Krewson of The A.V.
-Club said that, while not as good as "other films the three principals have made", "it's right at the top of Hong Kong cinema's second tier".
+Club criticized the excess of "silly fat/butt/boob jokes" and edits that call attention to themselves, but felt the film had heart and an impressive fight sequence between Chan and Urquidez.
+He concluded it was "not a must-see", but not bad either.
 David Poplar of The Digital Fix rated it 8 out of 10, describing it as a "vintage Jackie Chan slapstick comedy featuring some astonishing choreography".

 The final fight between Jackie Chan and Benny Urquidez is considered one of the greatest fight scenes of all time.
 The climax leading up to that, involving Thomas climbing a Spanish castle to rescue Sylvia (with the help of Moby and David) and fighting enemies along the way, has been compared to Bruce Lee's Game of Death (1972).